-The UDC Plan overlaps the boundaries of three Local Area Plans (Map 2.1).
-In situations where there is direct conflict between the UDC Plan and a Local Area Plan (LAP), the UDC Plan will take precedence.
+The UD Plan area overlaps with four Local Area Plan (Map 2.1).
+In situations where there is direct conflict between this Plan and an existing Local Area Plan, the more recent plan will take precedence.

-Saanich Core Local Area Plan (1999)
+• Saanich Core Local Area Plan (1999)

 The Saanich Core local area is located in the southern part of the municipality and is adjacent to the common boundary with the City of Victoria.
-Approximately 75% of the Saanich Core area is located within the UDC planning area.
-The areas of the Saanich Core that lay outside the UDC boundary are to the east and include multi-family residential areas adjacent to Rutledge Park.
+Approximately 75% of the Saanich Core area is located within the UD planning area.
+The areas of the Saanich Core that lay outside the UD boundary are to the east and include multi-unit residential areas adjacent to Rutledge Park.

-Tillicum Local Area Plan (2000)
+• Tillicum Local Area Plan (2000)

 The Tillicum local area is defined by the Trans-Canada Highway to the north, Portage Inlet to the west, Gorge Waterway to the south and Harriet Road, Whittier Avenue and Burnside Road to the east.
-A small portion overlaps with the UDC planning area, including areas along Burnside Road.
+A small portion overlaps with the UD planning area, including areas along Burnside Road.
 Tillicum is a suburban community with a mix of commercial, recreational and institutional facilities, however residential uses dominate the area.

-Carey Local Area Plan (1999)
+• Carey Local Area Plan (1999)

-A small portion of the Carey local area overlaps the UDC boundary that lay at the northern portion of the UDC planning area.
+A small portion of the Carey local area overlaps with the northern portion of the UD planning area.
 This area is adjacent to the transit hub and includes the Campus of Care, located along Carey Road.
-The UDC Plan works to transition from the high density civic core to the established neighbourhoods of the Carey local area.
+The UD Plan works to transition from the high density civic core to the established neighbourhoods of the Carey local area.